 respectively.
 Since the cosmological constant is a fixed constant, the black hole's energy is its mass.
 Inserting Eqs. (\ref{eq3.1.1}) and (\ref{eq3.1.2}) into Eq.(\ref{eq3.1}), we get the off-shell free energy

 Then the components of the vector $\phi$ are calculated as follows

 Zero points are determined by $\phi^{r_h} = 0$.
 We solve it and get

 For convenience, we order $a_5 = Q^2/(V_3^2r_0^{4})$, $ b_5 = c_0 c_1 m^2 r_0 $, $c_5 = c_0^2 c_2 m^2$, $d_5 = c_0^3 c_3 m^2/r_0$.
-To show the zero points of $\phi ^{r_h}=0$ in the plane $r_h - \tau$, we fix the black hole's parameters at certain values.
-In the left picture of Figure \ref{fig:3.1}, there are three black hole branches when $\tau_1<\tau<\tau_2$, a large black hole branch when $\tau<\tau_1$, and a small black hole branch when $\tau>\tau_2$.
-A phase transition between a small black hole and a large black hole (SBH/LBH) occurs in this region $\tau_1<\tau<\tau_2$.
-For the large black hole region and the small black hole region, the winding numbers for the zero points are $w=+1$.
-For the intermediate black hole region, the winding number for the zero points is $w=-1$.
-It has been proved that the positive (negative) winding numbers imply the thermodynamic stability (instability) of the black holes.
-Thus the topological number of this black hole is $W=1-1+1=1$.
+To show the zero points in the plane $r_h - \tau$, we fix the black hole's parameters at certain values.
+In the left picture of Figure \ref{fig:3.1}, there are three black hole branches when $\tau_1<\tau<\tau_2$, a large black hole (LBH) branch when $\tau<\tau_1$, and a small black hole (SBH) branch when $\tau>\tau_2$.
+A SBH/LBH phase transition occurs in this region $\tau_1<\tau<\tau_2$.
+For the LBH region and the SBH region, the winding numbers for the zero points are $w=+1$.
+For the intermediate black hole (IBH) region, the winding number for the zero points is $w=-1$.
+It has been proved that the positive/negative winding numbers imply the thermodynamic stability/instability.
+Thus the number of this black hole is $W=1$.